Friday, July 16, 2021

 O'Neill cottage , Matthews Hill , Lehenagh Beg

 Historically , the townland was in the ownership of Richard Roch in 1641.
 However , following the Cromwellian Confiscations , by 1670 , it was now in the hands of James Lavallin.
 Today the Townland is made up predominantly of Sitecast Industrial Estate , Southside Industrial Estate and other units.
-However following sale of land for development from the former Barrett/Geary owned farmland ; the new estate on the block , Manor Farm , is the sole residential housing scheme in the Townland.
+However following sale of land for development from the former Barrett/Geary owned farmland ; the new estate on the block , Manor Farm , is an ever expanding residential housing scheme in the Townland.
 Today , the Geary family are the sole remaining farmers.
 Ambrose Walsh, had a small farm across the road which extended most of the way back to lehenaghmore hill.
 Most of this was sold for the erection of industrial units with his family members securing small plots of land in which they still reside today in cottages.

 Addresses ( Modern Era )